 1. Android SDK:

-The Android Software Development Kit (SDK) provides you with the API libraries and developer tools necessary to build, test, and debug apps for Android.
-It is one of the most popular SDK used for Android.
+The Android Software Development Kit (SDK) provides you with the API libraries and developer tools necessary to build, test, and debug apps for the Android platform.
+It is one of the most popular SDKs used for Android.

-Aspiring New Android developers can download the ADT Bundle to quickly start developing apps.
+Aspiring new Android developers can download the ADT Bundle to develop apps quickly.
 It includes the essential Android SDK components and a version of the Eclipse IDE with built-in ADT (Android Developer Tools) to streamline your Android app development.
-These are some of the important components in the ADT Bundle
+These are some of the pivotal components in the ADT Bundle

 - Eclipse + ADT plugin